xpgo/obsidian-folder-note-plugin/doc/ccard-syntax.md

 In the preview mode, this code block will be displayed as a card view of folder overview.
 If contents in the folder are changed, the card items will changed automatically.

+There are some keys to control the content of `folder_brief_live`:

+**folder: /folder/path**

-The folder path is the parent path of the note file.
+The default folder path of `folder_brief_live` is the parent path of the note file.
 If you want to generate overview for other folder path, you can set the **folder** key in the code block.
 For example, the following code block will present an overview for the folder `media/music` in your Obsidian vault.

 ```
 ​```ccard